Taking a cruise comes with unique risks that are not like any other holidays, and you may need more comprehensive forms of travel insurance.

 If cruises are your vacation method of choice, then beef up your travel insurance!

-Here’s why you want to be extra careful with insurance on cruises, and how.
+Here’s why you want to be extra careful with insurance on cruises.

 Some insurance policies are specially designed for cruises.
 Known as cruise insurance, these tend to come bundled with your cruise package, or are an optional purchase.